My Big Fat Greek Wedding

 Plot

 Thirty-year-old Fotoula "Toula" Portokalos is a member of a large, loud, intrusive Greek family that only wants her to get married and have children.
 Frumpy and meek, she works in her family's Chicago restaurant, "Dancing Zorba's", but longs to do something more with her life.
-While working one day, she is immediately smitten with Ian Miller, a handsome school teacher.
-She amuses Ian when he catches her staring at him and jokingly calls herself his "own private Greek statue".
-That evening, Toula offers to go to college to learn about computers so she can improve the restaurant, but her father, Gus, becomes emotional, claiming Toula wants to leave him.
+While working one day, a school teacher named Ian Miller comes into the restaurant, and Toula develops a crush on him.
+That evening, Toula tells her parents that she wants to go to college to learn about computers, but her father, Gus, becomes emotional, claiming Toula wants to leave him.
 Her mother, Maria, comforts Toula and convinces Gus to agree to Toula's idea.

 Awards